zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

    ```
     APIML_DEBUG_MODE_ENABLED=true
    ```
-   By default the debug mode is disabled, so the `APIML_DEBUG_MODE_ENABLED` is set to `false`.
+   By default debug mode is disabled, so the `APIML_DEBUG_MODE_ENABLED` is set to `false`.

 3. Restart Zowe&trade;.

-    You have enabled the debug mode for the API ML core services (API Catalog, API Gateway and Discovery Service).
+   You enabled debug mode for the API ML core services (API Catalog, API Gateway and Discovery Service).

 4. (Optional) Reproduce a bug that causes issues and review debug messages.
 If you are unable to resolve the issue, create an issue [here](https://github.com/zowe/api-layer/issues/).